 Work can also be seen at Vinegar Hill Pottery.

 Runs residential pottery courses including Throwing and Raku firing.
-There are a range of courses for 2013 - see below.
+There are a regular range of courses - see below, and if there is not one that fits, give dave a ring to discuss.

 All of Dave's work is stoneware, thrown on the wheel and fired at 1250°C in an electric kiln or 1290 in his woodfired kiln making the pots durable and usable in the kitchen.